Best Low Interest Personal Loans in Malaysia 2026

 Here's a quick personal loans comparison in Malaysia offering low interest rates.

-Frequently Asked Questions About Low Interest Personal Loans in Malaysia
+Frequently Asked Questions (FAQ) About Low Interest Personal Loans in Malaysia

 What's the lowest personal loan rate in Malaysia right now?

-The lowest personal loan interest rate in Malaysia starts from 3.78% p.a. from GX Bank's FlexiCredit, while AEON Bank Personal Financing-i offers rates from 3.88% p.a.
-However, the personal loan rate you actually get depends on your credit score, income, and existing debts.
-Most borrowers receive rates between 5% to 10% p.a.
-Government employees, GLC workers, medical professionals, and banking sector employees often qualify for better personal loan rates.
-Compare offers from multiple banks since the lowest advertised personal loan rate might not be the cheapest once you factor in processing fees.
+The lowest personal loan rates in Malaysia start from 3.78% p.a. from GX Bank's FlexiCredit and 3.88% p.a. from AEON Bank Personal Financing-i.
+For your information, the rate you actually get depends on your credit score, income, and existing debts but most borrowers receive rates between 5% to 10% p.a.

 Can I get a low interest personal loan with bad credit?